Barrett officially becomes Supreme Court justice as John Roberts administers oath in private ceremony

 Judge Amy Coney Barrett officially became Justice Barrett following a private ceremony in the Supreme Court's East Conference Room Tuesday morning.

-Chief Justice John Roberts administered the Judicial Oath to Barrett, officially making her the court's 103rd Associate Justice.
+Chief Justice John Roberts administered the Judicial Oath to Barrett, officially making her the court's 103rd associate justice.

 SENATE CONFIRMS AMY CONEY BARRETT TO SUPREME COURT, CEMENTS 6-3 CONSERVATIVE MAJORITY